Diptonil/raging-coffee/README.md

 ## Resources

-For this project, the books referred to are:
+For this project, the resources referred to are:
 - **Java: The Complete Reference** by *Herbert Schildt*.
 - **Clean Code: A Handbook of Agile Software Craftsmanship** by *Robert Cecil Martin*.